smartcontractkit/documentation/docs/beta-launch/avasummit/overview.md

 - `bytes32 keyHash`: The gas lane key hash value, which is the maximum gas price you are willing to pay for a request in wei.
 It functions as an ID of the off-chain VRF job that runs in response to requests.
 Only `0x354d2f95da55398f44b7cff77da56283d9c6c829a4bdf1bbcaf2ad6a4d081f61` is currently available on Avalanche Fuji Testnet.

 - `uint32 callbackGasLimit`: The limit for how much gas to use for the callback request to your contract's `fulfillRandomWords()` function.
 It must be less than the `maxGasLimit` limit on the coordinator contract, `2500000` on Avalanche Fuji Testnet.
 In this example, the `fulfillRandomWords()` function stores two random values, which cost about 20,000 gas each, so a limit of `100000` gas is sufficient.
 Adjust this value for larger requests depending on how your `fulfillRandomWords()` function processes and stores the received random values.
-If your `callbackGasLimit` is not sufficient, the callback will fail, and your subscription is still charged for the work done to generate your requested random values.
+If your `callbackGasLimit` is not sufficient, the callback will fail, and the contract subscription is still charged for the work done to generate your requested random values.

 - `uint16 requestConfirmations`: How many confirmations the Chainlink node should wait before responding.
 The longer the node waits, the more secure the random value is.
 It must be greater than the `minimumRequestBlockConfirmations` limit on the coordinator contract, which is `3` on Avalanche Fuji Testnet.
 In this example, we set the value to `3,` but you can set it higher.